LogicMason5/A-creation-for-trading-home-brews/documentation/development_plan.md

 - messaging

 ## back-end:
-- simple email sync with messaging
+- email to offer owners from fe